How website speed enables online businesses to increase their revenue

 XML sitemaps are a list of the site's URLs and show search engines the site's content and how to reach it.

-HTML sitemap.
+HTML sitemaps.

 Robots.txt file.